Martie1/multiple-pdf-keyword-scanner/README.md

  Very effective when scanning MANY CVs, PDF presentations, PDF books for certain words.

  The app supports AND & OR clause when scanning to either search for PDFs with all of the keywords or any of them.
+ Files that match keywords are copied (not moved) to corresponding directories based on those keywords.